 This helps me stay organized and everything is in one place.
 The to-do list helps me remember things like buying stamps and to ask people for new addresses.

-Take Your Photos Early
+Take Your Christmas Card Photos Early

-If you like to send photo cards or include a photo in your card, don’t forget to take the photo early.
+If you like to send photo cards or include a photo on your card, don’t forget to take the photo early.
 Having this done well before you need to buy cards is especially helpful if you are using photo cards.
 It takes time to get them plus this will let you watch for sales.

 If you are just including a photo in your card then you can watch for a sale for an online photo printer so you can get the best deal.